MicrosoftDocs/bot-docs/articles/bot-framework-design-capabilities.md

 [!include[Introduction to proactive messages - part 2](../includes/snippet-proactive-messages-intro-2.md)]

+For example, consider a bot that needs to initiate a survey at a given point in time.
+When that time arrives, the bot stops the existing conversation with the user (if any), and redirects the user to a "SurveyDialog".
+The SurveyDialog is added to the top of the dialog stack and takes control of the conversation.
+When the user finishes all required tasks at the SurveyDialog, the SurveyDialog closes, thereby returning control to the previous dialog again, where the user can continue with the prior topic of conversation.

+As shown by this example, a dialog-based proactive message is more than just simple notification.
+In sending the notifiction, the bot changes the topic of the existing conversation.
+It then must decide whether to resume that conversation later, or to abandon that conversation altogether (by reseting the dialog stack).

 For a detailed walk through of how to send proactive messages, see:
 - [Send proactive messages using the Bot Builder SDK for .NET](~/bot-framework-dotnet-howto-proactive-messages.md)
 - [Send proactive messages using the Bot Builder SDK for Node.js](~/bot-framework-nodejs-howto-proactive-messages.md)